microsoft/onnxruntime/docs/reference/ort-format-model-conversion.md

 Each '.onnx' file is loaded, optimized, and saved in ORT format as a file with the '.ort' extension in the same location as the original '.onnx' file.

+### Outputs of the script

+1. One ORT format model for each ONNX model
-A [build configuration file](reduced-operator-config-file.md) ('required_operators.config') is produced with the operators required by the optimized ONNX models.
+2. A [build configuration file](reduced-operator-config-file.md) ('required_operators.config') with the operators required by the optimized ONNX models.

-If [type reduction](#enable-type-reduction) is enabled (ONNX Runtime version 1.7 or later) the configuration file will also include the required types for each operator, and be called 'required_operators_and_types.config'.
+   If [type reduction](#enable-type-reduction) is enabled (ONNX Runtime version 1.7 or later) the configuration file will also include the required types for each operator, and is called 'required_operators_and_types.config'.

-If you are using a pre-built ONNX Runtime [iOS](../install/index.md#install-on-ios), [Android](../install/index.md#install-on-android) or [web](../install/index.md#javascript-installs) package], the build configuration file is not used and can be ignored.
+   If you are using a pre-built ONNX Runtime [iOS](../install/index.md#install-on-ios), [Android](../install/index.md#install-on-android) or [web](../install/index.md#javascript-installs) package, the build configuration file is not used and can be ignored.

+### Script location

-ORT format model is supported by version 1.5.2 of ONNX Runtime or later.
+The ORT model format is supported by version 1.5.2 of ONNX Runtime or later.

 Conversion of ONNX format models to ORT format utilizes the ONNX Runtime python package, as the model is loaded into ONNX Runtime and optimized as part of the conversion process.